opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 The Pages router already comes with i18n support out of the box.
 You can read more about it [here](https://nextjs.org/docs/advanced-features/i18n-routing).
 Thanks to this, Paraglide doesn't need to provide it's own routing, all it needs to do is react to the language state.

-So let's set up basic i18n routing in NextJS.
-First, in your `next.config.js` file, add an `i18n` object:
+To set up basic i18n routing in NextJS add an `i18n` object to your `next.config.js` file.
+In it you should specify the locales you want to support and the default locale.
+Make sure these match the ones in your `project.inlang/settings.json` file.

 ```js
 module.exports = {